oliwierptak/Everon1/README.md

 ## Sharable config variables
 In Everon configuration files share their variables with other configuration files, by using `%config_name.value_name%` notation.
-For example '%application.env.url%s' variable is used again in the view configuration file.
+For example '%application.env.url%s' variable is used in view config below.

 ## Config inheritance